Category: Task Managers

 Rule: If mandatory daily planning layers add extra interaction steps, Sunsama fails first.

-Where Sunsama works better
+Where Sunsama wins

-Where Things 3 works better for minimalists
+Where Things 3 wins

 Where each tool can break down